DigitalBotLab/AssetProvider/README.md

 ![Build Version](https://img.shields.io/badge/Build-v0.2-orange)
 ![Release Version](https://img.shields.io/badge/Release-v0.1-blue)

-# Overview: Bridging the Gap Between Digital Robots and Omniverse
+# Experience thousands of robots using Nvidia Omniverse

 ![preview](Images/preview.png)

-The Digital Bot Lab's Insiderobo Connector is a cutting-edge solution designed to seamlessly connect our extensive digital robot collection with the powerful NVIDIA Omniverse platform.
-With our connector, users can effortlessly import digital robots in .usd format, enabling them to leverage the full potential of Omniverse applications.
+The Digital Bot Lab's Insiderobo Connector is a cutting-edge solution designed to seamlessly connect our extensive digital robot collection from `ROS` with the powerful `NVIDIA Omniverse platform`.
+With our connector, users can effortlessly import digital robots in `.usd` format, enabling them to leverage the full potential of Omniverse applications.

 ## 1. Get Started